VAM: A Naismith’s rule for cyclists

 Hillwalkers use Naismith’s Rule, which allows 1 hour for every 3 miles (5km) forward and half an hour for every 1,000 feet (300m) of ascent.
 Now William Naismith was a very fit mountaineer and made the first winter ascents of the North-East Buttress on Ben Nevis and Crowberry Ridge on Am Buachaille in Glencoe, so one might expect his rule to be less useful to weekend ramblers.
 However that does not appear to be the case.

-Academics have shown that factors such as boggy terrain and fatigue can give variations that are up to 25% more than suggested by the rule leading others to suggested amendments for difficult conditions.
+Academics have shown that factors such as boggy terrain and fatigue can give variations that are up to 25% more than suggested by the rule, leading others to suggested amendments for difficult conditions.
 So perhaps it’s not sufficiently accurate be called a ‘rule’ and we should refer to it as Naismith’s Rule of Thumb from now on.
-But 120 years after it was devised, it remains the most frequently method of estimating how long a walk will take.
+But 120 years after it was devised, it remains the most frequently method of estimating how long a walk will take, and essential when planning overnight accommodation on a long-distance route.

-Anyone who has ever been overtaken by a group of Lycra-clad cyclists will know there is considerably greater variation between the speed and climbing abilities of a committed club cyclist and a leisure cyclist than there is between a fit hillwalker and a rambler.
+Anyone who has ever been overtaken by a group of Lycra-clad cyclists will know there is considerably greater variation between the speed and climbing abilities of a committed club cyclist and a leisure cyclist, than there is between a fit hillwalker and a rambler.
 For that reason, I never expected to find anything quite as simple or elegant as Naismith’s Rule for cyclists.
 However I was encouraged to find that the basic principle still applies: Total time = time to cover the distance + time spent ascending.
+When it comes to downhill, that's a whole different story!

 The Italian physician and cycling coach Michele Ferrari will probably be remembered for the lifetime ban he received in 2012 for supplying and administering drugs to professional cyclists.
 What is less well known is that he developed the term velocità ascensionale media, commonly abbreviated as VAM, to refer to the average speed of ascent.
 VAM is usually expressed as metres per hour (m/h) and winners of mountain stages in grand tours typically climb at more than 1500m/h while most club cyclists are capable of climbing somewhere in the range between 700 and 900m/h.
 Clearly the main determinant of VAM is a rider’s power output per kilogram of body weight.
 But Ferrari finessed his formula by stating that each percent point increase in average gradient decreases VAM by 50m/h.